 These amazing keto chocolate cookies are made with nut butter and cocoa powder.

-They're wonderfully soft and chewy and they keep well for several days (but you'll probably polish them off way sooner!)
+They're wonderfully soft and chewy, and they keep well for several days (but you'll probably polish them off way sooner!)

-If you're like me and prefer your cookies chewy, I think you are going to love these keto chocolate cookies (these peanut butter cookies are also great, by the way)!
+I've always loved chewy cookies, like these almond flour cookies or these peanut butter cookies.
+If you're like me and prefer your cookies chewy, you are going to love these keto chocolate cookies!

 Jump to: